IvanIZ/ivaniz.github.io/bio.md

 ## Awards and Honors

 * University of Waterloo International Master’s Award of Excellence CAD 12,500 (Nov 2023)
+* The Highest Honors at graduation, UIUC (Spring 2022)
 * UIUC Dean's List for 7 semesters (Fall 2018 - Spring 2020, Spring 2021 - Spring 2022)
 * James Scholars for 2 semesters (Fall 2021, Spring 2022)